Teriks/LibLSLCC/README.md

 	* Library data for both Linden and Opensim SecondLife servers.

-	* Compile to CSharp code for OpenSim.
+	* Compilation to CSharp code for OpenSim.
 	 (CO-OP script stop mode cannot be enabled in the editor yet.)

-Which was built to test the compiler library originally but has developed into a full blown multi-tabbed IDE that is built on top of LibLSLCC's parsing framework.

 #Project Dependencies